-- (a) A full-time employee on a period of parental leave may return to work on a parttime basis for a defined period following the completion of the parental leave.
-An employee may request to extend the defined period until the child reaches school age. - (b) An application to return to work on a part-time basis must be made at least eight weeks prior to the completion of the parental leave. - (c) If it is not practicable for an employee to resume work on a part-time basis in the position held by the employee prior to taking parental leave, the employee will be so advised.
-If in such circumstances the University identifies a suitable vacant position to which the employee may be placed on a part-time basis, and the employee agrees, the employee will be placed in the alternate position and be paid the appropriate proportion of the salary applicable to the employee's former substantive position for the period of part-time employment. - (d) At the conclusion of the period of part-time employment, the employee will return to their substantive position on a full-time basis.
+- (a) A full-time employee on a period of maternity, adoption (child under 5 years) or primary carer leave may return to work on a part-time basis for a defined period following the completion of the parental leave.
+An employee may request to extend the defined period until the child reaches school age. - (b) The University will consider any request by an employee pursuant to subclause 39.5.8(a) having regard to the University's circumstances and, provided the request is genuinely based on the employee's parental responsibilities, may only refuse the request on reasonable grounds related to the effect on the work unit or the University's business. - An application to return to work on a part-time basis must be made at least eight (8) weeks prior to the completion of the parental leave. - (c) The University will genuinely consider any application by an employee pursuant to subclause 39.5.8(a) and may only refuse the request on reasonable grounds related to the capacity of the University to accommodate the request.
+If the University is unable to provide work on a part time basis in the position which the employee held prior to taking parental leave, the employee will be advised in writing.
+If in such circumstances the University identifies a suitable vacant position to which the employee may be placed on a part-time basis, and the employee agrees, the employee will be placed in the alternate position and be paid the appropriate proportion of the salary applicable to their former substantive position for the period of part-time employment.

+- (d) At the conclusion of the period of part-time employment, the employee will return to their substantive position on a full-time basis.
 If the former position occupied by the employee prior to taking parental leave no longer exists, the provisions of subclauses 39.5.7(c) and (d) will apply. - (e) This subclause (39.5.8) will be read in conjunction with clause 46 in a way that is beneficial to the employee to best support flexibility on return from parental leave.